Greenreggie10/react-portfolio/README.md

 # Portfolio

-React portfolio site built out to showcase some of my projects, bio, consulting services, and many ways to contact me for software development, web/app development, and technology consulting at all levels.
+React portfolio site built out to showcase some of my projects, bio, and many ways to contact me for software development, web/app development, and technology purposes.

 ## Technologies Used: